-B. COORDINATED ENTRY RELEASE OF INFORMATION
+C. COORDINATED ENTRY RELEASE OF INFORMATION

-Agencies participating in Coordinated Entry (i.e. accepting referrals from Coordinated Entry to fill housing vacancies and operating overnight shelter or street outreach programs) are listed on the

-Release of Information.
+Agencies participating in Coordinated Entry (i.e. accepting referrals from Coordinated Entry to fill housing vacancies and making referrals to the Coordinated Entry housing priority list) are listed on the Release of Information.
 Additional agencies may be added to the list if they assist in providing documentation of chronic homeless status or they can determine eligibility for mainstream housing benefits such as HUD-VASH or Section 8.
 If an agency would like to be added to the Release of Information, they should contact the Coordinated Entry Manager.
 The Coordinated Entry Manager will determine if it is appropriate to add the agency to the ROI based on their participation in Coordinated Entry and/or their involvement in providing chronic documentation on an ongoing basis.
 Agencies should not be added to the Coordinated Entry Release of Information for one-time needs.
 In these instances, a separate release of information form should be used.